arashsaffari/queue/README.md

 php spark queue:publish
 ```

->**NOTE:If you do not want to use a codeigniter persistor, simply confirm the Publish Config file and type in Publish queue migration: `n`**
+>**NOTE: If you do not want to use a codeigniter persistor, simply confirm the Publish Config file and type in Publish queue migration: `n`**

 finally go to config file and edit that